HOGENT-frontendweb/webservices-cursus/4-datalaag/index.md

     // No point in starting the server when migrations failed throw new Error('Migrations failed, check the logs');
   }
-  logger.info('Succesfully connected to the database');
+  logger.info('Successfully connected to the database');
   return knexInstance;
 }
 //..